Job Mentoring Definition:

 2. Instant feedback with a sense of accomplishment:

-3. Job satisfaction and enhanced confidence (for mentor):
+3. Job satisfaction and enhanced confidence (for the mentor):

 6. Necessary guidance and contacts (for newly hired):

-Now that you have learnt about the advantages of job mentoring, let us have a look at the disadvantages.
-To make an appropriate decision regarding enrolling yourself into mentoring program one must need to look at both the aspects.
+Now that you have learned about the advantages of job mentoring, let us have a look at the disadvantages.
+To make an appropriate decision regarding enrolling yourself in the mentoring program one must need to look at both the aspects.

 The Disadvantages of Job Mentoring:

-Job mentoring is indeed a helpful way, through which the employee, employer and the mentor develop.
-However, the cons of the mentoring may not be ignoring totally.
+Job mentoring is indeed a helpful way, through which the employee, employer, and mentor develop.
+However, the cons of mentoring may not be ignored totally.